Self-Regulation vs External Policing in Clothing-Optional Areas

 Characteristics

-• coexistence of formal rules and informal norms
+• coexistence of formal rules and informal social norms

 Observed Outcomes